top of page

 • Admitting mistakes and learning from them

-We don't have to find our self-worth by comparing ourselves to others or trying to get ahead of everyone else.
+We don’t need to measure our worth by comparing ourselves to others.
+We don’t need to outrun everyone else.

 Be clear about: